Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

 While the laws in most states may allow for abortion at later gestations under very restrictive circumstances, access to abortion beyond 20 weeks is extremely difficult.

-Victoria is the only state that offers access to late term abortion between 20-24 weeks on request (i.e. without a referral or doctor’s approval) and, currently, we operate the only private clinic in Australia that provides specialised late second term surgical abortion services.
+Victoria is the only state that offers access to late term abortion between 20-24 weeks on request (i.e. without a referral or doctor’s approval) and, currently, we operate the only private clinic in Australia that provides specialised late second term surgical abortion services up to 24 weeks.

 It is estimated that only 1% of the 80,000 abortions performed in Australia each year occur at over 20 weeks’ gestation1, and this figure emphasises the exceptional circumstances in which women decide to have an abortion at this stage.
 These might include detection of a serious foetal abnormality; in cases where the pregnancy is having a severe mental and/or physical impact on the woman, or may involve factors like domestic violence.